Admission Policies & Procedures for the Psychoanalytic Training Programs

 SPSI Psychoanalytic Training Programs are offered to:

-1. A graduate or student in active training at an accredited institute of the American Psychoanalytic Association.
+4. Candidates in training at an accredited institute of the American Psychoanalytic Association,

 Non-mental health professionals